MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 #### The Ugly

-Unfortunately, there are some protocols which are required by all Windows clients, but can also be (mis)used to perform administrative operations.
+Unfortunately, there are some protocols that are required by all Windows clients, but can also be (mis)used to perform administrative operations.

 One would be highly tempted to limit the **[Directory Replication Service (DRS) Remote Protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-drsr/f977faaa-673e-4f66-b9bf-48c640241d47)**